Birchead History, Family Crest & Coats of Arms

 Early Notables of the Birchead family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Birchead Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Birchead Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Birchead or a variant listed above: Francis Birkenhedd who settled in Barbados in 1635; William Birkenhead settled in Virginia in 1653; Joseph Birkhead settled in Philadelphia in 1860; George Birkinhead settled in North Carolina in 1701.